srmadhu/upgradesoftware/README.md

 Alternatives/Limitations:
     * UDP transport used between client and server to reduce packer traffic due to TCP keep alives and session maintanence.
+        - ClientHandler can be extended with different transport mechanisms to send/receive packets from/to server.
     * Server CLI added to support simplified push action.
 Alternatvie approach isto use another application connect to server through message query to execute push action.
     * Used libfunctional.so to implement functional part and used dyamic loading to support print version without client application restart.
-        Alternative: Use another application connect through message queue and restart when client downloads new library.
+        Alternative: Use another agent application connect through message queue and restart when client downloads new library.
+    * Implement docker images for client and server to run in different environments.
+    * Only single client is supported.

 Improvements:
     * Support Ipv6 transport along with Ipv4.